cabal-club/cable/wire.md

 #### 5.3.2 State
 A user has the following properties:

-1. their public key
+1. a public key
-2. the key/value pairs of the latest known `post/info` post made by that user.
+2. a set of key/value pairs

-As of present, the only supported key is `name`, which defines a user's chosen display name.
+A user's public key is known because it is included in every post made by them.

-`post/info` posts older than the latest for a user are considered obsolete.
+The set of key/value pairs comes from the latest known `post/info` post made by that user, which contains key/value pairs.

 ### 5.4 Channels
 A channel is a named collection consisting of the following: